Category Archives: South Dakota

 Exact Boundaries Important

-In newly laid out subdivisions in Roscoe where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.
+In newly laid out subdivisions in Rapid City where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has never been precisely surveyed, or an item that is being separated, will certainly need a study to find the brand-new edges and lot lines in South Dakota, which need to be permanently noted so they will never come to be lost.
+Land that has never ever been exactly checked, or an item that is being split, will certainly require a survey to find the new edges and lot lines in South Dakota, which should be completely marked so they will certainly never ever become lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.